Stage 1 Fire Restrictions in effect for unincorporated plains areas east of Highway 93 (South Foothills), Broadway, and US 36 (North Foothills)

 The Boulder to Erie Regional Trail (BERT) project will create a regional multi‑use connection between Boulder and Erie by converting a portion of the former Union Pacific rail corridor into an accessible trail.

-The BERT connection was identified in the county’s regional trails prioritization process in 2003 and is eligible for funding through the Countywide Sales Tax.
-The Boulder County Comp Plan, Boulder Valley Comprehensive Plan, and Boulder County Transportation Master Plan identify this trail connection as an important link in the Boulder Valley and regional trails systems.
+This connection was identified in the county’s regional trails prioritization process in 2003.
+The Boulder County Comprehensive Plan, the Boulder Valley Comprehensive Plan, and the Boulder County Transportation Master Plan all recognize this trail as an important link in the Boulder Valley and regional trails systems.

 The BERT Plan